yuri-becker/shock-therapy/README.md

 # Contributions

 Bug Reports and feature suggestions are welcome.
-Just [create an issue](https://github.com/yuri-becker/shock-therapy/issues/new).
+[Create an issue](https://github.com/yuri-becker/shock-therapy/issues/new).

 I'll also happily look into any Pull Requests.